Promotion of migration of talents

-Koli There are many dependencies involved in attracting, settling and integrating international talents.
-Finland's international reputation and attractiveness from the perspective of job and career opportunities are affected by, for example, the accessibility and fluency of the services needed at the entry stage, as well as the experiences of international experts in Finnish working life.
+Finland’s attractiveness to international experts and their settling in and integrating into Finland involves many interdependencies.
+Finland’s international reputation and attractiveness from the perspective of job and career opportunities are affected by, for example, the accessibility and fluency of the services needed at the entry stage, as well as the experiences of international experts in Finnish working life.

-Strengthening Finland's pulling and holding power requires close and long-term cooperation between the state, cities, educational institutions, companies and other employers and actors.
+Strengthening Finland’s attractiveness and retention power requires close and long-term cooperation between the state, cities, educational institutions, companies and other employers and actors.

 Immigration of international experts and labour is developed through the national Talent Boost programme, which is coordinated by the Ministry of Economic Affairs and Employment and the Ministry of Education and Culture.